istio/istio.io/content/docs/concepts/security/index.md

 control in [Istio Mixer](/docs/concepts/policies-and-telemetry/) such that `photo-frontend` cannot access datastore.

-In this setup, Citadel can provide keys and certificates management for all namespaces and isolate microservice deployments from each other.
+In this setup, Citadel can provide key- and certificate-management for all namespaces and isolate microservice deployments from each other.

 ## Authentication